SteveJustin1963/tec-MINT/README.md

 Overwrite the existing MINT.asm, MINT-macros.asm and ram.asm with your new versions.
 Compile the file TEC-1-ROM-B.z80. "

-BUT its not right.
+BUT its not complete.
 We need to combines parts from CJ with JH so we get a .bin that has bit bang or code for serial chip.
 JH updates only in https://github.com/orgMINT/MINT (no where else- this is THE source) files like MINT.asm and test.RUN.z80.